Learn how to light up your home, add curb appeal to the front yard or turn your backyard into evening entertaining space.

 A home gardener can buy and install a low-voltage light kit without hiring an electrician.
 You just need some simple math, a few design tips and the appropriate lights for the job.
 The one thing you should hire someone for is installing an outdoor GFCI if you don't have power readily available outdoors.
 That job is more complicated.

-Which different types of lights do you recommend for homeowners?
+Which types of lights are recommended for homeowners?

 Path lights are always a great addition.
 They make your garden and home inviting to visitors, and they're also very important for safety.
 There are so many different design options that you can easily find something to match your style.
 Up-lights are designed to light things from below.
 You can use this to highlight features such as trees or a stone wall.
 Plants like olive trees and bamboo look nice when you light them from below.
 Spotlights are perfect for highlighting features in small gardens.